DerGuru/The-Resonant/New Chapters/01 - Part1/P1-10_Learning_Curve.md

 ﻿## Part 1 - Lost and Found | Ch.
-10 - You're learning faster than I expected
+10 - I merely guided

-The cup of tea had gone cold.
+The 3rd cup of tea had gone cold.

 Jason sat at his desk, staring at it without seeing, three days of ordinary routine weighing on him like a physical thing.
 Work.
 Lina's restaurant.
 Home.
 Repeat.
 All while something impossible hummed quietly in his chest.